-As these tissues become irritated, they may begin to secrete mucus.
-Mucus helps your body flush those hot, ashy plant particles that you’ve just breathed in a well.
+Research shows that cannabis can cause symptoms of chronic bronchitis, as well as reversible microscopic and visible damage to large airways.
+As lung tissues become inflamed and irritated, they may begin to secrete mucus.
+Mucus helps your body flush those hot, ashy plant particles that you’ve just inhaled.
 This mucus may give you an uncomfortable cough.
-The cough will usually end in a minute or two.
+The coughing will usually end in a minute or two.

-Some people may have an allergic reaction when they smoke weed.
-This reaction could be to the cannabis plant, or something that happened to hitch a ride on your herb.
-Flower that hasn’t been properly flushed of fertilizers, pesticides, or miticides may increase your chances of having an allergic reaction.
+Some people may have an allergic reaction to cannabis.
+This reaction could be to the cannabis plant itself, or something that happened to hitch a ride on your herb.
+A flower that hasn’t been properly flushed of fertilizers, pesticides, or miticides may increase your chances of having an allergic reaction.
 If you’re lucky enough to live in a legal state, opt for cannabis that has been tested and found pesticide-free.

 Residual pesticides and fertilizers can also cause nasty headaches.
-Even medical cannabis samples taken from the Los Angeles Area tested positive for over 1600 times the recommended levels for residual pesticides.
+Even medical cannabis samples taken from the Los Angeles Area tested positive for over 1600 times the recommended levels of residual pesticides.
 It’s statistics like this that make cannabis testing so important.
-If you can, do opt for buying weed that has been tested.
+If you can, do opt for buying products that have been tested.
 If you’re growing yourself, consult a local testing lab about how to properly flush your plants before harvest.

 You’ve seen the black stuff that coats your pipe, right?
 That’s resin.
 That’s also what you’re breathing into your lungs.

 Cannabis users may get more deep sleep, but they also spend less time in REM sleep.
 REM stands for Rapid Eye Movement.
-When we’re in this sleep phase, our body is at it’s closest to being awake.
+When you’re in this sleep phase, the body is at its closest to being awake.
 Unsurprisingly, REM is the final phase of the 90-minute sleep cycle.

-Coincidentally, REM sleep is the time when you’re most likely to have vivid dreams and nightmares.
-Researchers really don’t know why this sleep cycle is beneficial to our health.
-But, one leading theory is that it gives certain parts of our brain a rest.
-Namely, the parts that secrete serotonin and histamine.
+REM sleep is the time when you’re most likely to have vivid dreams and nightmares.
+Researchers really don’t know exactly why this sleep cycle is beneficial to our health.
+But, one leading theory is that this stage of the sleep cycle helps us file away memories and prepare for anticipated tasks upon waking.

 The relationship between marijuana and psychosis is a hot debate topic these days.
 On one hand, some studies show that psychotic symptoms increase in people more prone to psychotic behavior.
 Other studies show that marijuana may help ease psychotic episodes in schizophrenics.
 Some have also suggested that instances of marijuana use are so high among those prone to schizophrenia because they are self-medicating with the herb.

 Many of the risks of smoking cannabis can be reduced by picking a safer smoking tool.
-While joints are amazing, they’re also the harshest form of consuming cannabis.
+While joints are amazing, they’re also the harshest form of consuming the herb.
 If you’re looking to mitigate weed’s effect on your health, follow these simple guidelines:

-For a full breakdown of how marijuana affects your lungs, check out How To Smoke Weed and Keep Your Lungs Healthy.
+For a full breakdown of how cannabis affects your lungs, check out the full article here.

 Add a little variety to your smoking routine.
 Smoking extremely high-THC strains can cause some people to feel overly anxious or paranoid.
 What helps with that?
 A little CBD.
 Finding strains that have a well-balanced ratio between the two cannabinoids can be a bit tricky.
 But, fortunately, cannabis consumers have a lot more options these days.